Sign up to our Newsletter

 What Does a Detective Do?

-After learning how to become a detective, the next aspect of this profession to discuss is the tasks detectives perform.
+After learning the process of becoming a detective, the next aspect of this profession to discuss is the tasks detectives perform.

 While detectives’ responsibilities vary depending on the cases they work on, they mainly gather evidence and build criminal cases.
 To do so, they perform the following duties: